Cuttack: Cuttack Chandi Temple

 Dedicated to the Goddess Chandi, the presiding deity of Cuttack.
 The Cuttack Chandi Temple is located in proximity to the banks of the Mahanadi River.
 It is famous for its annual Durga Puja and Kali Puja festivals.
-The Durga Puja festivities are prominent in Maa Katak Chandi temple which takes place for 16 days starting from dark fortnight of Ashwina Krishna Ashtami till Ashwina Shukla navami and Vijayadashami.
-The Goddess popularly called as Maa Kataka Chandi, sits and rules on the heart of the ancient city.
-Gada Chandi Temple situated within the premises of the Barabati Fort is one of the oldest temples in Cuttack and is believed to be the older temple of Cuttack Chandi before her shift to the present Cuttack Chandi Temple.
+The Durga Puja festivities are prominent in Maa Katak Chandi temple, which takes place for 16 days starting from the dark fortnight of Ashwina Krishna Ashtami till Ashwina Shukla Navami and Vijayadashami.
+The goddess, popularly called Maa Kataka Chandi, sits and rules in the heart of the ancient city.
+Gada Chandi Temple, situated within the premises of the Barabati Fort, is one of the oldest temples in Cuttack and is believed to be the older temple of Cuttack Chandi before her shift to the present Cuttack Chandi Temple.

 Dhabaleshwar Temple

-Dedicated to the worship of Lord Shiva Dhabaleswar Temple is situated on an exotic island in the Mahanadi River and is embellished with stone carvings that date back to the early 10th and 11th century.
-The island is connected to the mainland on the other side by a suspension bridge which is the first and only of its kind in the state.
+Dedicated to the worship of Lord Shiva, Dhabaleswar Temple is situated on an exotic island in the Mahanadi River and is embellished with stone carvings that date back to the early 10th and 11th centuries.
+The island is connected to the mainland on the other side by a suspension bridge, which is the first and only of its kind in the state.

 Paramhansa Nath Temple

-Paramhansa Nath Temple, Biribat built, 11th A.D.
-4 km from the Cuttack - Paradeep Road.
-Approach from OMP square, towards Nuabazar and keep going until you see a sign board of the temple to take a right.
-This is situated right on banks of River Kathajodi.
-The other approach would be from the Panchamukhi Hanuman temple at Khapuria.
-Road along the river bank will lead you to the temple Another hidden Gem of Katak, and it is still standing upright 80 ft for 1000 years.
+Paramhansa Nath Temple, Biribat built, 11th A.D., 4 km from the Cuttack-Paradeep Road.
+This is situated right on the banks of the River Kathajodi.
+Another hidden gem of Katak, and it has been standing upright 80 feet for 1000 years.
 This is a five-chambered rekha and pidha shrine.
-The Vimana is of Pancharatha rekha style.
+The Vimana is of Pancharatha Rekha style.
 The doorjambs of the vimana and the bhogomandapa portray sculptures of the navagraha and dvarapalas.
-The Plinth of the temple exhibits sculptures portraying war scenes, elephants and horses in procession, decorated swans.
+The plinth of the temple exhibits sculptures portraying war scenes, elephants and horses in procession, and decorated swans.
 In the sanctum is a Patal-Phuta Shiva Linga.
-There is a wooden canopy and possibly added sometime in the mid-15th or 16th century.
-Other deities around the temple are Parvati, Kartikeya and Ganesh.
-A big bull figure and a Rama-abhisekha images are found on the northern wall of the temple.
+There is a wooden canopy, possibly added sometime in the mid-15th or 16th century.
+Other deities around the temple are Parvati, Kartikeya, and Ganesh.
+A big bull figure and Rama-abhisekha images are found on the northern wall of the temple.
 Two Vishnu images are found on the outer walls of the temple.
-Built by Somavanshi Dynasty.
+Built by the Somavanshi Dynasty.

 Baba Ramdev Temple

-The temple is located beside the Cuttack – Bhubaneswar national highway.
+The temple is located beside the Cuttack–Bhubaneswar national highway.
 It is built entirely of white marble.
 Ramdev Pir is a Hindu folk deity of Rajasthan in India.
 Ramdev is considered to be an incarnation of Krishna.
 He was said to have had miraculous powers, and his fame reached far and wide.
 Legend has it that five Pirs from Mecca came to test Ramdev's powers.